TREEcg/specification/vocabulary.md

 ### tree:viewDescription ### {#viewDescription}

-Links together a tree:Node with a description that needs to be taken into account
+Links together any HTTP response with a view description on which things like retention policies, contact information of a server, etc. can be found.

 **Domain**: <code>tree:Node</code>